priyagarg1304/Ixigo_train_delay/README.md

 ## treiedMLtechniques.ipynb

-This files ocntains the codes of all the ML techniques that have been tried.
+This files contains the codes of all the ML techniques that have been tried.

-## reportOfTheStudy
+## reportOfTheStudy.docx

-This is the detailed document on the tehcniques, the data analysis, the plots and the final results for validation o all the techniques.
+This is the detailed document on the techniques, the data analysis, the plots and the final results for validation of all the techniques.

-## PriyGarg_solution
+## PriyaGarg_solution.csv

-This the final solution file for the tetsing data provided
+This the final solution file for the testing data provided.

-## ProblemStatement
+## ProblemStatement.pdf

-ProblemStatement of the Case Study
+Problem Statement of the Case Study.